rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.7.26 =
+= 3.7.27 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix persian and swedish translations, update CSS and templates
+Fix warnings on BuddyPress activity page, more validations for admin settings, fix for translations.

 == Sponsors ==